andrewgurn/propaganda/README.md

         </Directory>

 ```

+If your webserver is IIS, you can just set Windows permisssions directly on the propaganda management folder you copied to your webroot.

 4. Make sure your webserver allows file uploads.
 Check you php.ini to see if file_uploads is on and upload_max_filesize is set to something reasonable.
 5. Allow write access to the propagandaUploads folder.
 For example, on my apache2 server, I had to change the owner of propagandaUploads to www-data, so that propagandaUploads now has these permissions: